chindris/zuerichopendatadocs/README.md

     path: "/data/gastronomy/restaurants/cuisine/american"
 }]
 ```

-The **name** field is actually an object which contains the name of the category item in all the four languages of the site: German(de), English (en), French (fr) and Italian (it).
-The value of the **path** field contains the URL that can be used to retrieve all the objects tagged with the respective category item.
+The **id** represents the internal id of the category.
+The **parent** represents the id of the parent for the category item.
+If 0, the category is a root item.
+The **name** represents the actual name or label of the category (this is a translatable field) and the **path** contains the location where all the objects tagged with the respective category item can be found.

+### Retrieving objects

 By appending the path of a category to the API endpoint, you can get all the objects which are tagged with that respective category.
 For example, to get all the objects tagged with *American*, the following path can be used https://www.zuerich.com/data/gastronomy/restaurants/cuisine/american.
 The result would be a list of all the American cuisine restaurants, for example: